robert-westenberger/knowledgebase/docker/dockerizing-a-javascript-application.md

 # Performing Multi-Staged Builds in Docker
 In production mode, `npm run build` command compiles your JS code into static HTML, CSS, and JS.
 To run, you don't need any other runtime dependencies.
 All you need is a server like `nginx` for example.

+## Creating a production build
+1. Use `node` as the base image and build the application.